-Each year we agree an audit plan with our Accountable Body following the Annual Review with Government.
+Each year we agree an internal audit plan through our Audit and Risk Committee, with support from the Accountable Body, following the Annual Review with Government.

 All feedback in relation to scrutiny or audit is considered by the Audit and Risk Committee and reported to the Board.